tdeheurles/homecores/README.md

 # homecores

 ### TODO
-- change update_user_data to work with vagrant
+- write tutorial in README.md
-- write README.md
+- uncomment zsh in vagrant
-- Automate synced_folder => homcores needed
+- bootstrap alone

 ### Config
 For baremetal or vagrant :